a-nasseur/reaction-timer/README.md

 # reaction-timer

-project realized during the learning curve, course dispensed from the net ninja tutorial series
+project realized during the learning curve, course dispensed from the net ninja tutorial series very simple app principle click on the play button, a box will apear on the screen at a random time you need to click as fast as possible it will give you a score and a status

 ## Project setup
 ```